-Removing all the infected trees.

-Harvest the host trees before they become over mature (less then 150 years).

-Maintain a vigorous stand.
-When partial cutting, select leave trees with proper form and vigor.

-Maintain proper stand density (55 to 70% of the full stocking basal area).

-Convert to non-host or less susceptible tree species.

-Minimize wounding in harvest operations, slash disposal, or pile burning.
+- ✓ Removing infected trees. - ✓ Harvest host trees before they become over mature (less then 150 years). - ✓ Maintain a vigorous stand.
+When partial cutting, select leave trees with proper form and vigor. - ✓ Maintain proper stand density (55 to 70% of the full stocking basal area). - ✓ Convert to non-host or less susceptible tree species. - ✓ Minimize wounding in harvest operations, slash disposal, or pile burning.

-Alternative I proposes no active management, therefore no recovery of existing and predicted volume losses would occur.
+Alternative I proposes no active management, therefore no recovery of timber volume would occur.
 The overstory of some units is collapsing due to disease and insect infestations.
 All proposed units have a high percentage of host tree species; all are exceeding the recommended stand densities.
 The majority of stands are dominated by an over mature component.
 The average stand basal area would fluctuate around 246 sq. ft. causing mortality in all tree species.
 The mortality from existing diseases and insects continues to create gaps in the existing overstory, leading the way to an understory of hemlock and grand fir.
-Many dying trees near roads would fall across Oregon State Highway 216 and FDR 2130, through Unit 11.
+The larger, very limited numbers of ponderosa pine would continue to decrease.
+Unhealthy trees would continue to fall across Oregon State Highway 216 and FDR 2130.

 Alternative I proposes no stand treatments in this planning cycle.
 This alternative does not reduce the ingrowth around existing old growth trees.
-This alternative also does not promote new parklike, cathedral, and open intolerant multistory stand types.
-Over time, there would be an increase in fire excluded multistory stand types and a loss of limited open parklike, cathedral, and open intolerant multistory.
+This alternative does not promote new park like, cathedral, and open intolerant multistory stand types.
+Over time, there would be an increase in fire excluded multistory stand types and a loss of limited open park like, cathedral, and open intolerant multistory.
 The mature stem exclusion type would reach culmination early and thinning opportunities would be lost.
 Table 3-3 displays structure types.